-In convo with Shubham Chandra, Vice President – Hotel Operations of Hotel operations of Pullman Bangkok Grande Sukhumvit, Hotel Muse Bangkok – MGallery Collection & Marriott Executive Apartments Townhall 49.
+In convo with Shubham Chandra, Vice President – Hotel Operations of Pullman Bangkok Grande Sukhumvit, Hotel Muse Bangkok – MGallery Collection & Marriott Executive Apartments Townhall 49.

 By Shaan Bajaj

 Stepping into a 5-star hotel often marks the beginning of a comfortable and indulgent stay, one where every little detail is looked after.
 From fresh white sheets to a round-the-clock concierge, it is ultimate luxury, through and through.
 The glamourous appeal of staying at a hotel often exceeds expectations, thanks to the dedicated people who work tirelessly to serve a relaxing holiday on a silver platter.
 An individual who possesses an intimate understanding of the workings behind the perfect getaway is Shubham Chandra, Vice President – Hotel Operations at Pullman Bangkok Grande Sukhumvit, Hotel Muse Bangkok – MGallery Collection, and the much-anticipated Marriott Executive Apartments Townhall 49.

 Coming from humble beginnings In India, Shubham knew he wanted to dip his toes into the pool of hospitality from a young age.
 Foregoing traditional routes, Shubham tells me, “My initial attraction to the hospitality industry was well-defined spaces, extremely classy restaurants, well-groomed team members, and I was infatuated with the perceived glamour of the industry.
 However, it demands a lot of hard work and a multi-skilled talent set, and it is one of the toughest industries.
 I can say this now.”
 To pursue his dream, Shubham graduated with a diploma in Hotel Management, Nutrition, Catering Technology from IHM Lucknow, before getting his first role at the front office of a hotel in India.